-Students must complete a minimum of 128 total semester credit hours.
-For transfers, at least 64 credits must be taken at Providence.
+Credit Requirement: Students must complete a minimum of 128 total credit hours.
+For transfers, at least 54 credits must be taken at Providence with at least twelve upper-division credits in their concentrations.

-2. GPA Requirement

-Students must earn a minimum C average (2.00 GPA on a 4.00 scale) in courses taken at Providence and in their concentration.
-Students must also earn a C or better in each concentration course numbered 300 or higher.
+Resident GPA Requirement: Students must earn a minimum 'C' average (2.00 GPA on a 4.00 scale) in courses taken at Providence, in their concentration and, if applicable, their minor concentration.
+Courses transferred to Providence are not calculated in the residential GPA requirement.